FlyingSpringrol/Human-memory/README.md

 error, and I'm not sure if neurons would ever be able to do such precise calculations by only summing dendrite inputs.

-Basically it works by creating a field of several different classification populations (by populations I mean the blobs of similar vectors).
-It's pretty interesting, and I'm going to try to think of ways in which you could chain a bunch of SOM's together to compute something more complicated that a classification problem.
+Basically a SOM works by creating a field of several different classification populations (by populations I mean the blobs of similar weight vectors).
+They're very interesting, and I'm going to try to think of ways in which you could chain a bunch of SOM's and feature extractors together to compute something more complicated than a simple classification problem.

-It would be cool to get some more data and explore the categorization power of SOMs.
+I've read in several places that these are the "ideal model for human memory", but I seriously doubt these nets are the entire story.
+They might be a PART of human memory, but I think the remarkable type diversity of memory circuits in the brain will surprise us.

+Just writing this one down...
+Not sure how this idea is connected yet but are a bunch of simple graded "yes/no" responses enough to  match the accuracy of a single backpropagated ideal solution?

-###2) Hopfield net(implemented in python):
+###2) Hopfield net:
 I've only just started working on this one, and am still reading about the network dynamics, inputs, outputs, and training.
 Honestly, I haven't found any good links yet.

 ###3)Python Neural net:
- Currently has a training problem (probably an indexing bug).
-Training a xor takes about 10000 iterations, which shouldn't happen.
+Object driven approach to implementing a neural net.
+(Python)

 ###4) Markov Chains:

 While not immediately relevant to connected and synchronized systems, markov models are easy to implement, and demonstrate the power of MEMORY, that is, using past experiences for computing future possibilities.

-(By storing words)
+###5) Deep Belief Networks:

+I have no idea what these are yet!
+Wooh!
+But I'll start writing them soon.

 ###Links to models of biological systems: